-Your questions about Apple TV+ answered
+Here's the latest information on Apple's premium streaming service

 What is Apple TV+?

 Like Amazon Prime, Netflix, and Hulu before it, Apple TV+ is a premium video streaming service featuring original content.
-In this case, surprise, surprise, it comes from the iPhone maker, which, with this endeavor, hopes to become a force in Hollywood by producing web-based series, films, and documentaries.
+But, in this case, surprise, surprise, it comes from the iPhone maker, which, with this endeavor, hopes to become a force in Hollywood by producing web-based series, films, and documentaries.

-At launch, Apple TV+ is offering a limited, but growing, content library.
-However, the first titles feature some of the biggest names in entertainment, including Reese Witherspoon, Jennifer Aniston, and many others.
+Apple TV+ offers a growing library of original content featuring some of the biggest names in Hollywood, including Oprah Winfrey, Reese Witherspoon, Jennifer Aniston, and many others.
+The service continues to expand its content library regularly.

 What does Apple TV+ cost?

-Apple TV+ is priced at $4.99 per month and allows up to six family members to share the same subscription.
-New Apple device owners receive a free one-year subscription of Apple TV+.
-The free subscription must be claimed within three months of activating the new device.
+Apple TV+ is priced at $4.99 per month and allows six total family members to share the same subscription.
+In addition, new Apple device owners receive a free three-month subscription of Apple TV+.
+You must claim the free subscription within three months of activating the new device.

 How to sign up for Apple TV+